Philosophy of language: Modern philosophy

 Linguists of the Renaissance and Baroque periods such as Johannes Goropius Becanus, Athanasius Kircher and John Wilkins were infatuated with the idea of a philosophical language reversing the confusion of tongues, influenced by the gradual discovery of Chinese characters and Egyptian hieroglyphs (Hieroglyphica).
 This thought parallels the idea that there might be a universal language of music.

 European scholarship began to absorb the Indian linguistic tradition only from the mid-18th century, pioneered by Jean François Pons and Henry Thomas Colebrooke (the editio princeps of Varadarāja, a 17th-century Sanskrit grammarian, dating to 1849).

-In the early 19th century, the Danish philosopher Søren Kierkegaard insisted that language ought to play a larger role in Western philosophy.
+In the early 19th century, the Danish philosopher Søren Kierkegaard insisted that language should play a larger role in Western philosophy.
 He argued that philosophy has not sufficiently focused on the role language plays in cognition and that future philosophy ought to proceed with a conscious focus on language:

 Contemporary philosophy

-The phrase "linguistic turn" was used to describe the noteworthy emphasis that contemporary philosophers put upon language.

 Language began to play a central role in Western philosophy in the early 20th century.
+The phrase "linguistic turn" describes the noteworthy emphasis that contemporary philosophers put upon language during this time.

 One of the central figures involved in this development was the German philosopher Gottlob Frege, whose work on philosophical logic and the philosophy of language in the late 19th century influenced the work of 20th-century analytic philosophers Bertrand Russell and Ludwig Wittgenstein.
+In continental philosophy, the foundational work in the field was Ferdinand de Saussure's Cours de linguistique générale, published posthumously in 1916.
 The philosophy of language became so pervasive that for a time, in analytic philosophy circles, philosophy as a whole was understood to be a matter of philosophy of language.

-In continental philosophy, the foundational work in the field was Ferdinand de Saussure's Cours de linguistique générale, published posthumously in 1916.
+Searching to disrupt the philosophy of language embroiled in these postmodernist and post-structuralist deadlocks, American academic Jason Ānanda Josephson Storm has introduced hylosemiotics.
+Influenced by theory including pragmatism in the mode of William James combined with insight into plant and animal communication, hylosemiotics seeks to establish a panspecies approach to signs, their intention, and meaning.
+In other words, hylosemiotics is a movement to strip the philosophy of language of its anthropocentrism.